jinayshah86/notebook/docs/python/concurrency.md

-A **thread** can be defined as a sequence of instructions that can be run by a **scheduler**, which is that part of the operating system that decides which chunk of work will receive the necessary resources to be carried out .
+A **thread** can be defined as a sequence of instructions that can be run by a **scheduler**, which is that part of the operating system that decides which chunk of work will receive the necessary resources to be carried out.
 Typically, a thread lives within a **process**.
 A **process** can be defined as an instance of a computer program that is being executed.

 ### Types of thread